Policies, contracts, letters, guidance and HR support tools for UK employers.

 Yes.
 Once purchased, you'll be able to download the Dismissal and re-engagement proposal letter template instantly.
 Templates are provided in editable Word or Excel format so you can customise them easily, and in PDF format for easy sharing.

-If you're looking for broader support, we also offer toolkits and library bundles that include the Dismissal and re-engagement proposal letter template along with other HR templates and policies for fully managing your situation.
-These may be more cost-effective if you need a complete HR library.
+If you're looking for broader support, we also offer toolkits and library bundles that include the Dismissal and re-engagement proposal letter template, along with other HR templates and policies for fully managing your situation.
+These may be more cost-effective if you need deeper advice.